Detection and Analysis of Offensive Online Content in Hausa Language: Results and Discussion

-\paragraph{Idiomatic expressions vs offensive/threatening content} Idiomatic expressions are phrases that have a figurative, non-literal meaning.
+\paragraph{Idiomatic expressions vs offensive content} Idiomatic expressions are phrases that have a figurative, non-literal meaning.
 They often convey a specific idea, emotion, or concept that may not be immediately apparent to someone unfamiliar with the language.
 Because they are often metaphorical and difficult to understand or translate for nonnative speakers, the set of words in idiomatic expressions has meanings that differ from the individual words.
-Some of these expressions can conceal offensive and threatening content in a more cryptic tone that will elude automated detection.
-To examine the interplay between idiomatic expressions conveying offensive or threatening tones, we focus on identifying the commonly used expressions and their meaning vis-a-vis offensive or threatening tones found in the data.
-Some examples of these expressions include: (1) \textit{idan maye ya manta} (2) \textit{kare jini biri jini}, (3) \textit{bari ba shegiya bace} and (4) \textit{abokin barawo barawo ne}.
+Some of these expressions can conceal offensive and abusive content in a more cryptic tone that will elude automated detection.
+To examine the interplay between idiomatic expressions conveying offensive or abusive tones, we focus on identifying the commonly used expressions and their meaning vis-a-vis offensive or abusive tones found in the data.
+Some examples of these expressions include: (1) \textit{idan maye ya manta} (2) \textit{shegiya bakar kaza}, (3) \textit{bari ba shegiya bace} and (4) \textit{abokin barawo barawo ne}.
 The above expressions can be used in different contexts and are subject to various interpretations.
 As shown earlier, Google's translation engine failed to correctly translate expressions (2).
 The bottom line is to collect a huge collection of rich data and explore various training strategies.